sonialouise/ts_class/README.md

 ## Running models
 Both models are set up to be run from main.py, with the output of both contained in an output .csv file in the /data directory.

-To run the script, activate the virtual environment if using, then in the command line move to the ts_class folder and enter
+To run the script, activate the virtual environment if using
+>>> conda activate 'name of virtual environment'

+In the command line move to the ts_class folder
+>>> cd path/to/ts_class/
+enter
  ```python
  python -m activity_classifier.main path/to/data.csv <number of frames>
  ```